• Skip to primary navigation

 How far is Jasper from Banff?

 Jasper is 288km from Banff, and just over a three-hour drive if you don’t make any stops.
 But trust us, you’ll want to make many stops!
-The Icefields Parkway is a very popular road trip and touted as one of the most scenic in the world.
+The Icefields Parkway is a very popular road trip and is touted as one of the most scenic in the world.
 Allow yourself enough time to make it and also read up on our Banff to Jasper guide for more information about this trip.

 How far is Jasper from Vancouver?